dolphindb/Tutorials_EN/streaming_tutorial.md

 Client|IP address and port number of a subscriber node queueDepthLimit|The maximum depth (number of records) of the message queue that is allowed on the publisher node.
-There is only one publishing message queue for each publisher node. queueDepth|Current depth (number of records) of the message queue on the publisher node Tables|All shared streaming tables in the publisher node, separated by commas.
+There is only one publishing message queue for each publisher node. queueDepth|Current depth (number of records) of the message queue on the publisher node Tables|All shared stream tables in the publisher node, separated by commas.

 Run getStreamingStat().pubConns in DolphinDB GUI to view the contents of the table:
 ![image](https://github.com/dolphindb/Tutorials_CN/blob/master/images/streaming/pubconn.png?raw=true)

-Table pubConns lists information about all the subscription nodes of the publisher node, as well as the status of the message queue and the streaming table names on the publisher node.
+Table pubConns lists information about all the subscription nodes of the publisher node, as well as the status of the message queue and the names of stream tables on the publisher node.

 #### 5.2 subConns